 The first thing to consider is the user’s intention, what they want to look for, and what solution your brand can give.
 You will then have to build a customer persona and simulate a buyer’s journey.

 Only after imagining your potential customer (fictitious), you can brainstorm the words related to your services and products.
 Take into consideration what potential leads often require, what is the most sought-after content that brings a lot of traffic to your website, etc. The Baidu system has tools suitable for searching for new keywords that you may not have thought of yet.

 Your competitors are also a source of research.
 By typing the keywords directly into the search engine and checking the ads that appear, you will see which keywords are most convenient for you.
 If the search results are a lot, then you know the keyword has a very competitive market, and it is best to avoid it.

-After having this long list of keywords, you need to prioritise them.
-You need to analyse their search volume and how much competition there is on the web.
-Tip: it makes more sense to prioritise less competitive keywords if your brand is new on the market.
+After having this long list of keywords, you need to prioritize them.
+You need to analyze their search volume and how much competition there is on the web.
+Tip: it makes more sense to prioritize less competitive keywords if your brand is new on the market.